-Appendix-Summary of proposals, feedback and tentative decisions
+Appendix B-Summary of proposals, feedback and tentative decisions

-Topic and ref Summary of proposals Summary of feedback Tentative decisions December 2020 AP21B Subtotals and categories - general model March 2021 AP21A Subtotals in the statement of profit or Subtotals A1.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions December 2020 AP21B Subtotals and categories - general model March 2021 AP21A Subtotals in the statement of profit or loss- operating Subtotals A1.
 The Exposure Draft proposed that an entity presents the following new subtotals in the statement of profit or loss (paragraph 60 of the Exposure Draft): a) operating profit or loss (operating profit); b) operating profit or loss and income and expenses from integral associates and joint ventures; and c) profit or loss before financing and income tax.
-Subtotals B1.
+B1.
 Most respondents agreed with the proposals to introduce defined subtotals in the statement of profit or loss.
 They think the proposals have the potential to result in useful information and improve comparability between entities.
 B2.
 Many respondents agreed with the proposals to define the operating category as a residual category.
 However, some respondents disagreed with defining the operating category as a residual category and preferred a 'positive' or 'direct' definition because they disagreed with the content of operating profit.
 Subtotals-operating profit Confirmed proposals C1.
-The Board tentatively confirmed that entities would be required to present an operating profit subtotal in the statement of profit or loss and not to develop a direct definition of operating profit.
+The IASB tentatively confirmed that entities would be required to present an operating profit subtotal in the statement of profit or loss and not to develop a direct definition of operating profit.
 Subtotals-profit before financing and income tax Confirmed proposals C2.
-The Board tentatively confirmed to retain the proposal to define the 'profit before financing and income tax' subtotal and require it to be presented in the statement of profit or loss.
-May 2021 AP21A Subtotals and category AP21B Subtotals and categories- profit before Categories A2.
+The IASB tentatively confirmed to retain the proposal to define the 'profit before financing and income tax' subtotal and require it to be presented in the statement of profit or loss. profit May 2021 AP21A Subtotals and categories-financing category AP21B Subtotals and categories-profit before financing and income tax A2.
 In applying these proposed new subtotals, an entity would present in the statement of profit or loss income and expenses classified in the following categories (paragraph 45 of the Exposure Draft): a) operating; b) integral associates and joint ventures; c) investing; and d) financing.
-Categories B3.
+B3.
 Most respondents agreed with the proposals to introduce categories in the statement of profit or loss.
 They think the proposals have the potential to result in useful information and improve comparability between entities.
 B4.
 However, some respondents said additional guidance would be needed to achieve consistent application and comparability, including guidance on the definitions of the categories and the term 'main business activities'.
-Categories Confirmed proposals C3.
-The Board tentatively confirmed to retain the proposal to introduce separate investing and financing categories in the statement of profit or loss.
+B5.
+Many respondents expressed concerns about: Categories Confirmed proposals C3.
+The IASB tentatively confirmed to retain the proposal to introduce separate investing and financing categories in the statement of profit or loss.
+C4.
+See below for the confirmed proposals and changes to the proposals related to derivatives and hedging instruments, foreign exchange differences and alignment of the investing categories in the statement of profit or loss and statement of cash flows.